WorldAfterCapital/WorldAfterCapital/part-three/Informational.md

 The regulatory solution to this issue goes by the technical and boring name of Net Neutrality.
 But what is really at stake here is Informational Freedom.
 Our access to human knowledge should not be skewed by the financial incentives of our ISPs.
 Why do we need regulation?
 Why not just switch to another ISP, one that provides neutral access?
 As it turns out in most geographic areas, especially in the United States, there is no competitive market for Internet access.
 ISPs either have outright monopolies (often granted by regulators) or they operate in small oligopolies.
 For instance, in the part of New York City (Chelsea) where I live at the moment, there is just one broadband ISP, with speeds that barely qualify as real broadband.

 Over time technological advances such as wireless broadband and mesh networking may make the Internet Access market more competitive.
 Until then, however, we need regulation to avoid ISPs limiting our Informational Freedom.
 This concern is shared by people in diverse geographies.
-For instance, India recently objected to a plan by Facebook to provide subsidized Internet access which would have given priority to Facebook services.
+For instance, India recently objected to a plan by Facebook to provide subsidized Internet access which would have given priority to Facebook services [[FFB]](/References.md#ref-FFB).

 ## Bots for All of Us